OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 The `deleted` signal is emitted during an object's destructor, i.e. when the native component is deleted.
 The `disposed` signal (by `QtUtilities.getSignalOnDispose()`) is emitted when the Java component is detached from its native component.
 This can be by deleting the native component or by other reasons where the native object survives the Java wrapper.

+### Scope

+Use `QScope` to manage the object life time in a try-with-resource block.
+This is similar to `QScopedPointer` but for many objects.

 ## QObject and QMetaObject